Mazen Al-Tarazi: Early life

-Mazen Al Tarazi developed close ties to the Syrian regime of Bashar al-Assad.
+Al-Tarazi developed close ties to the Syrian regime of Bashar al-Assad.
 He was relatively unknown in Syria until 2014, when he provided a private plane to transport Syrians from Kuwait to Syria to vote for Bashar al-Assad in presidential elections.
-In 2015, he acquired Sheraton Ma'aret Sednaya Hotel & Resort.
-In 2017 his company National Airline Company LLC was granted a license for Syria's second private airline, Alwataniya Air.
+In 2015, he acquired the Sheraton Ma'aret Sednaya Hotel & Resort.
+In 2017, his company National Airline Company LLC was granted a license for Syria's second private airline, Alwataniya Air.

-Most notably, Mazen Al-Tarazi partnered with Damascus Governorate and Damascus Cham Private Joint Stock Company in reconstructing a new city, Marota City, in the Basateen al-Razi area in the Mezzeh district of Damascus, in two projects.
+Al-Tarazi partnered with Damascus Governorate and Damascus Cham Private Joint Stock Company in reconstructing a new city, Marota City, in the Basateen al-Razi area in the Mezzeh district of Damascus, in two projects.
 The first is a $250m, 120,000 sqm shopping mall and six other buildings, and the second are give properties worth $70m.

 Controversies

 Sanctions

-In 2015, Mazen Al Tarazi was sanctioned by the US Treasury for his material support to the Syrian government of Bashar al-Assad.
-In 2019 Al Tarazi was sanctioned by the European Union.
+In 2019, Al-Tarazi was sanctioned by the European Union.
 In 2020, he was sanctioned by the United Kingdom "benefitting from and/or supporting the Syrian regime."
 In 2021, the EU General Court dismissed an application by Mazen Al Tarazi to annul his inclusion in the Syria sanctions list.

 Arrest in Kuwait

-In March 2019, Kuwaiti authorities arrested Mazen Al Tarazi and four employees of Al-Hadaf Magazine after the magazine's headquarters were raided, reportedly on charges of money laundering and publishing without a license.
-In March 2019, the Arab Times, owned by Al Tarazi's business partner Ahmed Al-Jarallah published an article describing the allegations of money laundering against of Al Tarazi as "concocted lies, as several bloggers have raised unfounded allegations in the past against notable personalities in the country, which clearly damaged their reputations and defamed their personalities".
+In March 2019, Kuwaiti authorities arrested Al-Tarazi and four employees of Al-Hadaf Magazine after the magazine's headquarters were raided, reportedly on charges of money laundering and publishing without a license.

+In March 2019, the Arab Times, owned by Al-Tarazi's business partner, Ahmed Al-Jarallah, published an article describing the allegations of money laundering against of Al-Tarazi as "concocted lies, as several bloggers have raised unfounded allegations in the past against notable personalities in the country, which clearly damaged their reputations and defamed their personalities".

 In December 2022, Al-Jarallah released a statement in his newspaper, the Arab Times announcing his "severance of any relationship with the so-called Mazen Al Tarazi".

-Iranian regime links

-Mazen Al Tarazi was a member of the Syrian-Iranian Business Council (SIBC) and served as an intermediary for the Iranian regime to purchase real estate in Syria alongside his close business associate Bashar Kiwan.